-"...systems, structures, and physical improvements for the movement of people, goods, water, air, sewage or power by such means as streets, highways, railways, waterways, towers, airways, pipes and conduits, and the handling of people and goods by such means as terminals, stations, warehouse, and other storage buildings or transshipment points."
+"...systems, structures, and physical improvements for the movement of people, goods, water, air, sewage or power by such means as streets, highways, railways, waterways, towers, airways, pipes and conduits, and the handling of people and goods by such means as terminals, stations, warehouses, and other storage buildings or transshipment points."
+(40:55D-3)

-Put simply, circulation ultimately concerns how people and goods travel through transportation systems, including roadways, railways, and bicycle and pedestrian paths.
-Understanding transportation systems are vital to a municipality's well-being, as they are intimately connected to a community's quality of life.
+Put simply, circulation ultimately concerns how people and goods travel through and make use of transportation systems, including roadways, railways, and bicycle and pedestrian paths.
+Understanding transportation systems are is vital to a municipality's well-being, as they are intimately connected to a community's quality of life.
 Circulation can help tie neighborhoods together, or they can form barriers preventing and even discouraging interaction.